‘General Hospital’ Spoilers: Drew And Sam Divorcing, JaSam Reunion Could Be Closer Than Ever

 — General Hospital (@GeneralHospital) May 2, 2018

 Sam did tell Drew that she wanted to continue working at Aurora Media, so keeping their personal feelings separate from their work environment should prove to be interesting.
 Now Drew will be left with the absent memories of his past that he will continue to seek, while Sam will continue her journey to figure out what she truly wants.
 Where does that leave Jason?
-He is the same person that he always has been.
-He loves Sam, but is still living the same lifestyle he has for years and is not willing to give up.
+He is the same person that he has always been.
+He loves Sam but is still living the same lifestyle he has for years and is not willing to give up.

 Sam, Jason, and Drew have all been through the ringer these past few months.
 Emotions are running all over the place.
 The pieces may fall into place very soon, but it is still uncertain which puzzle they will fit into.
 General Hospital airs weekdays on ABC.